alifuatsahin/TheBoys/README.md

 This project repo contains the codes and planning of 2 different projects.

--Predator-prey Game Competition
+- Predator-prey Game Competition
--Unmanned Ground Vehicle Project
+- Unmanned Ground Vehicle Project

 Details about each can be found below.